Shylock

 Shakespeare Retold (Modern Verse)

-And lock up all the doors; and when you hear
+Lock up my doors, and when you hear the drum

 "Hath Not a Jew Eyes?"

-Act 3, Scene 1 contains the most-quoted single speech in the play, and one of the most-discussed pieces of writing in Shakespeare's mature work.
-Jessica has eloped; Antonio's ships are reported lost; Salarino and Solanio are mocking Shylock in the Rialto.
+A3S1 holds the most famous speech in the play.
+Jessica has eloped, Antonio's ships are reported lost, and Salarino and Solanio are baiting Shylock in the Rialto.

 Original